-What works for me most of the times is to lay out the grain of the flooring parallel to the longest wall in the room.
+What works for me most of the time is to lay out the grain of the flooring parallel to the longest wall in the room.
 But I do recommend you to do this:

-Here is a video where you can see how to install laminate flooring in the whole house without transitions
+Here is a video where you can see how to install laminate flooring without transitions

 But if you are laying the laminate flooring one area at a time, play around with the planks/boards and see what looks better.
 If your area has good lighting, install the flooring parallel to the light, that will bring out the design of your laminate flooring.